 This was by far the most portable filter in our tests.
 Once you fold in the legs, the filter is small enough to fit under any fuel canister.
 The legs are a little delicate, so you have to be extra careful with packing it, but for those that need small and light, look no further.

-At 1.1 ounces, the Java Drip tied with the Primula as the lightest filter in our tests.
-However, that weight includes a little cup, and the Primula's weight does not.
+At 1.1 ounces, the Java Drip tied with the Primula and was just a little heavier than the MugMate.
+However, its weight includes a little cup, something the other two do not.
 That said, we ended up using more coffee in the GSI to get the same taste as the Primula.
-You'll have to decide what features are the most important to prioritize your adventures.
+You'll have to decide what features are the most important to prioritize for your adventures.

 If every fraction of an ounce is crucial for your set-up, then the GSI Ultralight Java Drip will be a serious contender for your dollars.
-This brewer was the lightest and most compact in our test suite, though that also meant it was the most delicate and a bit finicky to use.
+This brewer is extremely light and is the most compact in our test suite, though that also meant it was the most delicate and a bit finicky to use.